Faculty Awards, Grants & Recognitions

 4) Any additional evidence the nominee wishes to provide: summaries of teaching evaluations, other evidence of scholarship, etc. Quantitative information is encouraged here (no more than 4 pages).

-Deans/Department Chairs notify their nominees NLT this date; Provost appoints Faculty Screening Committee.
+Deans/Department Chairs notify their nominees no later than this date; Vice Provost/Senate appoints Faculty Screening Committee.

 Nominee application packages are due electronically to Vice Provost, who forwards them to the Faculty Screening Committee.